Torsburgen: History

 It has been suggested that Torsburgen was part of a defense system for lighting fire beacons on the many hill forts and plateau hills on the island, to warn the population about approaching enemy ships.

 Torsburgen is the third largest fortified hill-fort in Scandinavia, with an area of 112.5 ha.
 It was most likely created during the Late Roman Iron Age (200 - 400 AD), the walls surrounding the area of the hillfort were made of dry stone, rubble from boulders, limestone, and a raised beach.
 While other hillforts in Sweden are described as vitrified, meaning the remains were turned to a glasslike substance by exposure to heat, Torburgen is a calcined hillfort, the remains of this site were reduced by roasting, leaving a different sort of rubble behind– it is sandy, almost black and strongly magnetic.
 In the latter case, the residue was a clayey to silty, yellowish brownish material.
 It is suggested that the walls of this fort were destroyed by fire from enemies.

 The largest hillfort is Halleberg in Västergötland, Sweden at about 20 km2, and the second largest is Lollands Österborg on east Lolland, Denmark at about 5 km2.
 The fourth largest in Scandinavia and second largest on Gotland is the hillfort on Grogarnsberget.

 Guta Saga

 In the exodus story of the Guta Saga, the mythological history of Gotland, a third of Gotland's residents once temporarily settled themselves in Torsburgen after they were ordered by the local government to move due to overpopulation concerns.
-These residents were eventually forced to leave Gotland altogether; they subsequently settled in Fårö and Hiiumaa before finally moving through Russia to Greece, where they became the descendants of the Goths.
+These residents were eventually forced to leave Gotland altogether; they subsequently settled in Fårö and Hiiumaa before finally moving through Russia to Greece, where they became the ancestors of the Goths.